-Please note that our Privacy notice explains what we do with the personal data you provide to us and what your rights are.

-This includes entries regarding the specific purpose and legal basis for the ICO processing information that people that have provided us with, such as an information requester.
+Our Privacy Notice explains what we do with the personal data you provide to us and what your rights are.
+This notice includes entries regarding the specific purpose and legal basis for the ICO processing information that people such as information requesters have provided to us.

-The length of time we keep information is laid out in our retention schedule, which can be found here.
+The length of time we keep information is laid out in our retention and disposal policy.